-This April, our gallery features the 20th Annual Sacred Heart High School Art Students Exhibition.
-This exhibit features their paintings, drawings and photographs.
+This April, the Kingston Public Library Art Committee features the 21st Annual Sacred Heart Middle and High School Exhibition.
+This exhibit features their paintings, drawings, digital photography, and mixed media.
 The students, under the direction of art teacher Julie Trahon, have brought their visions and talents to these unique creations.
 A reception will be held for the students on Saturday, April 27 at 12 to 2 pm in the library courtyard.

-In art, or “the looking class,” we learn to look harder and try to see things in a different light.
+“In art, or “the looking class,” we learn to look harder and try to see things in a different light.
 We venture into our imagination, endeavor to express ourselves and share our unique perspective.
 “Through the Looking Class” is a collection of artwork and digital photography which reflects the lessons students have learned this year on the elements of art and the principles of design.
 These lessons include drawing still-lifes from observation, anatomy drawings, color studies, imaginative drawings, portraiture, multimedia projects, and digital photographs.

 This exhibition provides a professional forum for student artists; another important purpose of this exhibit is to foster creativity and promote the importance of the arts in our schools.